Price Range (MSRP): $23,380 (Verano) to $39,050 (Enclave)

-Last year, the new kid on the block was the Verano, which was the first compact car Buick has offered in over a decade.
-It even comes with similar styling to the Regal and standard 18-inch wheels.
+Buick’s smallest car offering is the Verano, the first compact car Buick has offered in over a decade.
+It comes with similar styling to the Regal and standard 18-inch wheels.
 Inside, the materials are upscale and features like acoustic glass and triple-sealed doors make for a quieter, more comfortable interior space than expected for a car of this size and price.
-For 2013, the Verano adds a turbocharged model with 250-hp.

-The new Encore is a rather small five-seat crossover that is characterized by its short front and rear overhangs.
+The diminutive Encore is a very small five-seat crossover that is characterized by its short front and rear overhangs.
+It is the modern evolution of the small SUV, very much at home in urban environments thanks to its small footprint, while keeping the high seating position and extra cargo room that people enjoy.
 It gets good fuel economy for a near-luxury crossover, at 33 mpg on the highway.

 Rounding out Buick’s lineup is the three-row Enclave crossover.
-The power liftgate comes standard, a welcome convenience feature, while heated and cooled front seats and a navigation system are optional, as is all-wheel drive.
+It offers a standard power liftgate for added convenience, while heated and cooled front seats and a navigation system are optional, as is all-wheel drive.